CodeReviewDAO/dxd_codereview/Reviews/308 - CasperHolders | Mobile Apps PWA High security accounts/3 - High security account (Multi-sig implementation)/README.md

 ## Licenses

-The projects is released under the Apache 2.0 License
+The project is released under the Apache 2.0 License

 Requirement | Finding
 ------------ | -------------